wurmlab/SBC361-programming-in-R/2021/practical0/index.md

 #### Q1.
 Create a new variable, `z`, out of the values in `x` and `y`.
 You can choose any formula you want for `z`, as long as it contains both `x` and `y`.

 ## Data classes
 There are several classes (or types) of data.
-In simple terms, the class of your data tells you whether R interprets the data as numbers, letters, factors, logical values or a number of alternatives.
+The class of your data tells you whether R interprets the data as numbers, letters, factors (i.e. categories), logical values or a number of alternatives.
 You can use the function `class()` to check the class of a variable.

-You will probably have seen numeric (`x <- 5`) and character variables (`x <- ‘hello’`).
+You will probably have seen numeric (`x <- 5`) and character variables (`x <- "hello"`).
 An important class of data that you might not be familiar with is **logical data**.
 Simply put, logical data can only take one of two possible values: `TRUE` or `FALSE`.
 There are a number of different ways of arriving at a logical variable.
 The most obvious is to simply define a variable as true, for example:

 ```R
 x <- TRUE